Middle kingdoms of India: Chalukyas

 The Chaulukyas (also called Solankis) was another Rajput dynasty In Gujarat, Anhilwara (modern Siddhpur Patan) served as their capital.
 Gujarat was a major center of Indian Ocean trade, and Anhilwara was one of the largest cities in India, with population estimated at 100,000 in the year 1000.
 The Chaulukyas were patrons of the great seaside temple of Shiva at Somnath Patan in Kathiawar; Bhima Dev helped rebuild the temple after it was sacked by Mahmud of Ghazni in 1026.
 His son, Karna, conquered the Bhil king Ashapall or Ashaval, and after his victory established a city named Karnavati on the banks of the Sabarmati River, at the site of modern Ahmedabad.

 Tomaras of Delhi

-Tomaras of Delhi was a Rajput Clan during 9th-12th century.
+Tomaras of Delhi was a Rajput Clan during 9th to 12th century.
 The Tomaras of Delhi ruled parts of the present-day Delhi and Haryana.
 Much of the information about this dynasty comes from bardic legends of little historical value, and therefore, the reconstruction of their history is difficult.
 According to the bardic tradition, the dynasty's founder Anangapal Tuar (that is Anangapala I Tomara) founded Delhi in 736 CE.
 However, the authenticity of this claim is doubtful.
 The bardic legends also state that the last Tomara king (also named Anangapal) passed on the throne of Delhi to his maternal grandson Prithviraj Chauhan.
 This claim is also inaccurate: historical evidence shows that Prithviraj inherited Delhi from his father Someshvara.
 According to the Bijolia inscription of Someshvara, his brother Vigraharaja IV had captured Dhillika (Delhi) and Ashika (Hansi); he probably defeated a Tomara ruler.